-The Office of Professional Responsibility and the Return Preparer Office generally are responsible for administering and enforcing the regulations governing practice before the IRS.
-The Office of Professional Responsibility generally has responsibility for matters related to practitioner conduct and exclusive responsibility for discipline, including disciplinary proceedings and sanctions.
-The Return Preparer Office is responsible for matters related to the authority to practice, including acting on applications for enrollment and administering competency testing and continuing professional education.
+The Office of Professional Responsibility (OPR) and the Return Preparer Office (RPO) generally are responsible for administering and enforcing the regulations governing practice before the IRS.
+The OPR supports the IRS's strategy to enhance enforcement of the tax law by ensuring that tax professionals adhere to tax practice standards and follow the law.
+The OPR is the governing body responsible for interpreting and applying the Regulations Governing Practice before the Internal Revenue Service (Treasury Department Circular 230).
+The OPR has exclusive responsibility for practitioner conduct and discipline, including instituting disciplinary proceedings and pursuing sanctions.
+It functions independently of the Title 26 enforcement components of the IRS.
+The Return Preparer Office (RPO) is responsible for matters related to the authority to practice, including acting on applications for enrollment and administering competency testing and continuing professional education.